 Vaughn in the News

-Now that travel has rebounded and is nearly back up to pre-pandemic levels, airlines and airports are struggling to find the staff to keep up with the demand, causing major flight delays and cancellations.
 The demand for pilots, air traffic controllers, mechanics and aeronautical engineers has never been higher, creating a great need for Vaughn graduates.
-Several news stations have recently reported on this trend and featured the training programs at Vaughn College as one solution to the problem.
-Check out the news coverage from CBS2, ABC7, PIX11, Scripps and NY1 below.
+Several news stations have recently reported on this trend, among other topics, featuring the training programs at Vaughn College.
+Check out Vaughn’s news coverage below.

 ABC7